Oregon Paid Family Leave

 Non-participating employees of employers who have opted out of the program are still eligible and would pay the 0.6% payroll taxes.

-If my company pays for some portion of leave, can the state law cover the rest up to 100 percent of my salary?
+If my company pays for some portion of my leave, can the state law cover the rest up to 100 percent of my salary?

 Is the leave pay taxed?